 I just entered this recipe challenge hosted by Cape Cod Select and was tasked to come up with three different recipes incorporating their amazing Frozen Cranberries.
-This recipe for Shrimp Ceviche with Cranberry Jalapeño Granita is going to be my submission for the “Cran-You-Believe It” category.
+So, I was thinking what can I do with cranberries that is totally “out-of-the-box?”
+For some reason ceviche came to my mind.
+Freshness meets freshness.
+A perfect marriage of flavor.
+As a result, this recipe for Shrimp Ceviche with Cranberry Jalapeño Granita is my submission for the “Cran-You-Believe It” category.

 Right?
 This is definitely not your average cranberry recipe.
 Surely granita has been made with cranberries before, but I doubt with fresh jalapeños and served as a topping for ceviche.

-Grab a bowl and combine all of the ingredients for the granita.
+Grab a bowl.
+Combine all of the ingredients for the granita.
 Mix well.
-Set aside to allow the cranberries to unthaw and release some of their juices.
+Set aside to allow the cranberries to unthaw.
+The cranberries will start releasing some of their juices.

+In the meantime, prepare the ceviche.
 Heat up the seafood stock and coconut milk in a pot to just under a boil.
-Add in the shrimp.
+Add in the raw shrimp.
 It should only take a few minutes for the shrimp to turn pink.
 Strain shrimp in a colander (do not rinse).
 Allow to cool.

 Combine the rest of the ingredients for the ceviche in a large bowl.
 Cut each shrimp into three pieces.
 This recipe is a lot about taste.
-Once all of the ingredients are combined (taste to see if you need additional salt or lime juice).
+So, once all of the ingredients are combined, taste to see if you need additional salt, and/or lime juice.

-Reserve ceviche in fridge.
-By this time, the cranberry mixture should be ready to go.
 Place the entire contents of the bowl into a food processor.
-Pulse until fully combined and ensuring the cranberries are mashed.
+Pulse until fully combined, ensuring the cranberries are fully mashed.

 Strain the cranberry mixture through a sieve into a shallow pan or glass dish.
 Freeze for 45 minutes.
-Remove from freezer and with a fork, move the mixture around, so that any liquid incorporates with the slush.
+Remove from freezer.
+With a fork, move the mixture around, so that any liquid incorporates with the slush that has formed.
 Place back in freezer for another 45 minutes.
-Scrap with a form to create the granita.
+Shave with a fork to create the granita.

 TO PLATE THE CEVICHE WITH CRANBERRY JALAPENO GRANITA